gravicappa/klvm/doc/klvm.md

-** Documentation is outdated **

 # KLVM Description

-VM uses
+VM consists of

-  - stack,
+  - contiguous register vector `reg`,
-  - stack pointer,
+  - stack pointer `sp`,
-  - registers vector,
+  - special register for passing argument number `nargs`,
+  - special register for passing code flow `next`,
+  - special register for storing closure `t`,
-  - `nargs` special register,
+  - special register for storing sp `savesp`,
   - stack of error handlers.

 ## Calling a function

-Parameters passed to the function are put in registers vector starting from index 1.
-At index 0 stored next label where VM jumps after calling function.
+Parameters passed to function are put in `reg` **IN REVERSE** order.
+The number of parameters is stored in `nargs` and in `next` stored next label where VM jumps after calling function.

 ## Structure of KLVM code